Do you take up too much space?

 “We want to empower men and give them space to be authentic, give them space to be vulnerable, give them space to be real,” she says.
 “Empowerment is about uplifting each other, and Sexy Brilliant is a movement for people of all genders.
 As a woman rises, the male rises.”

-Next in Devina’s journey is her first book: Too Fat, Too Loud, Too Ambitious, out later this year.
+Next in Devina’s journey is her first book: Too Fat, Too Loud, Too Ambitious, now available on Amazon.

 “It’s the first in the Sexy Brilliant series, and it is about empowerment from the inside out,” she says.
 In it, she shares juicy stories about her life.
 She calls it “possibly the world’s first ever x-rated self-help book.”